Maya (2026 TV series)

-Maya is an upcoming thriller television series on Channel 4 starring Bella Ramsey and Daisy Haggard.
+Maya is an upcoming thriller television series on Channel 4 and Starz starring Bella Ramsey and Daisy Haggard.
 The six-part series is written by Haggard, who is co-directing with Jamie Donoughue.

 Premise

-The story around Maya (Bella Ramsey), a teenage girl who, along with her mother Anna (Daisy Haggard), is placed in a witness protection program after fleeing their lives in London to escape a life-threatening danger.
-Leaving behind Anna’s parents, Nancy (Harriet Walter) and George (Tom Courtenay), the pair are relocated to a remote Scottish village under new identities, attempting to start over.
+Maya (Bella Ramsey), a teenage girl, and her mother Anna (Daisy Haggard) are placed in a witness protection programme after fleeing their lives in London to escape a life-threatening danger.
+Leaving behind Anna’s parents, Nancy (Harriet Walter) and George (Tom Courtenay), the mother-daughter duo are relocated to a remote Scottish village under new identities, attempting to start again.

 They are aided in their adjustment by Senior Detective Constable Debs (Josie Walker) and witness protection officers Tony (Stuart Bowman) and Karen (Kiran Sonia Sawar).
 But their efforts to rebuild are haunted by the emotional trauma of their past and the relentless pursuit of two hitmen, Benji (Ben Chaplin) and Ted (Raphel Famotibe).
 As the danger escalates, it becomes clear that a calculating figure from their past, the seemingly charming Bobby (Tobias Menzies), remains a looming and very present threat.